 On the other hand, Ionic is capable of building a hybrid app that will run the same code regardless of the platform.
 But, this doesn't mean that Ionic lacks on providing the native feel in its app.
 Ionic adopts of the platform based behaviors to add native features demanded by the platform.
 If you built an app using Ionic, it would display the tabs at the bottom in Android and at the top in iOS as per the requirements of both the platforms’

 React Native is based on React, which is here for a long time now, so the framework is supported by a vast community.
 Besides, the framework is also used by Facebook and Instagram which makes it more popular among the developers.
 React Native is backed up by an active community of the developers that make it is easy to find answers to your questions and get the bugs fixed in no time.
-Moreover, React Native also has a significant ground for the plugins you will find the plugins easily for React Native.
+Moreover, React Native also has a significant ground for the plugins you will find the plugins easily to React Native.

 Moreover, there is an NPM for the framework where you will find a number of relevant plugins.
 Along with this, there is also a plugin that provides access to PhoneGap/Cordova plugins that can be used to acquire many mature plugins belonging to the other communities.